 Growing up surrounded by Albertans in border towns in BC and Saskatchewan led to a fascination with Alberta’s political culture.
 This drew her to study Sociology and Political Science at the University of Alberta’s Augustana Faculty.
 She learned that politics in Alberta is often frustrating, but never boring and the progressive community she found here helped her decide to make the province her home.

 Laura is passionate about creating change through popular education and has developed workshops on feminism in community organizing, ending gender-based violence and sexual assault, and prison abolition.
 She also has experience in feminist community radio, youth leadership, volunteer engagement, public legal education, social marketing, and political campaigning.
 Laura has been a volunteer at the the federal prison for women in the Prairie region since 2008.
-She also sits on the board of The Landing, a non-profit service at the University of Alberta that offers support for gender and sexual diversity.

 You can often find Laura knocking doors during elections; riding her bike to a meeting; hiking in the woods; or curling in Edmonton's LGBTQ curling league with her team, the Button Bangers.

 In addition to coordinating the weekly Next Up program in Edmonton, Laura is facilitating our Next UP BC Presents: Sustainable Leadership in Urgent Times.